 - 5 cups chicken stock approximately

 - 2 eggs

 - 1/2 teaspoon poultry seasoning

 - Roughly tear up entire loaf of bread-will make a heaping pile in a 9x13 dish

-- Simmer celery and onions in ½ cup of water until soft, then drain
+- Simmer celery and onions in 1/2 cup of water until soft

-- Place torn bread into a large mixing bowl, add enough chicken broth to bowl to make bread moist but not soupy
+- Place torn bread into a large mixing bowl and stir gently

 - Pour into 9x13 pan and cook in a pre-heated 375 degree oven for 45-55 minutes

-- minutes before dressing is done, pour ¼ cup melted butter over dressing to help brown top
+- 10 minutes before dressing is done pour 1/4 cup melted butter over dressing to help brown top